roytouw/Gitlab-Image-Refresher/README.md

 <h4> Stopped Containers </h4>
 Stopped containers will be treated the same as running containers.

+<h4> No Running or Stopped Containers Found </h4>
+When no running or stopped containers with the image as listed in the config.json are found, upon detection of a new version of the image a single container with this image will be ran.

 <h2>Usage</h2>
 <li>Configure config.json<sup>2</sup>, make sure config.json is in the same folder as main.py</li>